shopware5/devdocs/source/sysadmins-guide/shopware-5-performance-for-sysadmins/index.md

 ### Shopware HTTP Cache

 Shopware 5, like previous versions, includes its own HTTP cache implementation, in PHP.
 You can read more details about it in the [Shopware 5 performance guide for developers](/developers-guide/shopware-5-performance-for-devs).
 While this is not the most performing HTTP cache implementation, it requires no additional system configuration, and should work properly even in entry level hosting solutions, where resources and configuration access are limited.

 ### Varnish

 Varnish is also an HTTP cache implementation, but offers much better performance and customization than Shopware's PHP HTTP cache.
 It's a very scalable HTTP cache, meaning it can be used for small as well as enterprise grade shops.
-Shopware officially supports Varnish cache configuration for customers with Enterprise licenses.
+Shopware officially supports [Varnish configuration](https://github.com/shopwareLabs/varnish-configuration) for customers with Enterprise licenses.